Another Sunday in Her City

 Cart Full of Happy!!

-Somewhere between their lists and my own tired feet, my shopping plans just slipped out of my head.
-When I finally sat down at the hotel room, surrounded by all those bags, I realized not a single thing in there was mine — and yet, it made me happy anyway.
+Somewhere between their lists and my own tired feet, my plans slipped quietly out of my mind.
+By the time I returned to the hotel, surrounded by all those bags, I realized not a single thing in there belonged to me, and yet, I felt full.

 • Share: